Faculty Trust Fellowships

-In 2017, the Faculty will administer an open application round for the following three schemes for fellowship positions commencing in 2018:
+The Faculty will administer an open application round late 2018 for the following fellowship positions commencing in 2019:

 Click on the hyperlinks above to be redirected to specific pages for each scheme, which contain further information including steps on how to apply and the respective position descriptions.

 All the trust fellowships managed on a continuing basis are presented in the table below.
 Whether a scheme will open – and the number of positions advertised for that scheme – will vary each year depending upon the trust funding available.
 The name of each fellowship below links to a specific page, where details from previous application rounds are available for reference.

 |Name of Fellowship||Area of Research||Level of Appointment||Term of Appointment||Number of Positions||Prior Qualifications||Open for Application|

 |CR Roper Fellowship||Clinical or non-clinical areas of biomedical and health research||B or C||3 years||1||PhD||N/A|

 |The Winter and Glover Fellowship||Cancer||B or C||3 years||1||PhD||N/A|

 |David Bickart Clinician Research Fellowship||Clinical or non-clinical areas of biomedical and health research||B or C||3 years||1||PhD|

 |Physiology; History and Philosophy of Science or Medicine; or Justice, Equity or Ethics in Society||B||1 year||N/A||PhD||N/A|